 Dr. Burd has a background in theoretical physics and now works on interdisciplinary research problems involving the physics, biology, and chemistry of the oceans.
 His current research projects involve work on coastal salt marsh ecosystems, ocean carbon flux and sequestration, and the fate of oil in the marine environment.
+He teaches courses in Quantitative Methods, Modeling, and Mathematics and Climate.
 In his spare time, he practices calligraphy and Kashima shinryu.

 Chandler is working on developing an individual-based model of zooplankton and their effect on the downward flux of particulate organic carbon in the oceans.
 In particular, she is interested in how the daily vertical migration of zooplankton from the deep to the surface waters to feed affects this flux.